A market study of major appliancesMARKET STUDY: MARKETING MAJOR APPLIANCES

 These retail locations often display many different brands in an attempt to cover all bases.
 But how does a consumer decide on which brand to purchase?

 Sometimes the reason to buy is to replace a worn-out or broken appliance.
 In many of those cases, consumers generally want the same brand to match their other household major appliances.

 Since there are some manufacturers that produce a number of brands (such as Whirlpool), do customers choose on the basis of manufacturer or brand?
-For the purposes of this study, we will only look at consumer brands, as marketing major appliances is based on brand not manufacturer.
+For the purposes of this study, we will only look at consumer brands, as marketing major appliances are based on brand, not the manufacturer.